wayz9/builtt-assignment/README.md

 ### Requirements

--   PHP 8.2 and above;
+- PHP 8.2 or higher;
--   Node and NPM or (Bun)
+- Node.js and NPM, or Bun;
--   sqlite3 ext (php)
+- SQLite3 extension for PHP.

 ### Installation

--   Clone repository
+- Clone the repository.
--   Copy example enviroment to .env
+- Copy the example environment file to `.env`.

 ```bash
 cp .env.example .env